-Delete where inapplicable
+\ Delete where inapplicable

 Voting will be conducted by poll.
-If you wish the Chairman of the Meeting as your proxy to cast all your votes "for" or "against" a resolution, please indicate with an "X" in the "For" or "Against" box provided in respect of that resolution.
+If you wish your proxy(ies) to cast all your votes "for" or "against" a resolution, please indicate with an "X" in the "For" or "Against" box provided in respect of that resolution.
 Alternatively, please indicate the number of votes "for" or "against" in the "For" or "Against" box in respect of that resolution.
-If you wish the Chairman of the Meeting as your proxy to abstain from voting on a resolution, please indicate with an "X" in the "Abstain" box provided in respect of that resolution.
-Alternatively, please indicate the number of shares that the Chairman of the Meeting as your proxy to abstain from voting on a resolution, please indicate with an "X" in the "Abstain" box provided in respect of that resolution.
-Alternatively, please indicate the number of shares that the Chairman of the Meeting as your proxy is directed to abstain from voting in the "Abstain" box in respect of that resolution.
-In the absence of specific directions in respect of a resolution, the appointment of the Chairman of the Meeting as your proxy for that resolution will be treated as invalid.
+If you wish your proxy(ies) to abstain from voting on a resolution, please indicate with an "X" in the "Abstain" box provided in respect of that resolution.
+Alternatively, please indicate the number of votes "for" or "against" in the "Abstain" box in respect of that resolution.
+Alternatively, please indicate the number of shares that your proxy(ies) is directed to abstain from voting in the "Abstain" box in respect of that resolution.
+Alternatively, please indicate the number of shares that your proxy(ies) is directed to abstain from voting in the "Abstain" box in respect of that resolution.
+In the absence of specific directions in respect of a resolution, (i) the proxy/proxies will vote or abstain from voting at his/her discretion; and (ii) the appointment of the Chairman of the Meeting as your proxy for that resolution will be treated as invalid.